-13.3.3.3 Order, discrete log.
+13.3.3.4 Order, discrete log.

-GEN qfi_order(GEN q, GEN o) assuming that the $t_QFI q$ has order dividing o, compute its order in the class group.
+GEN qfi_order(GEN q, GEN o) assuming that the imaginary t_QFB q has order dividing o, compute its order in the class group.
 The order can be given in all formats allowed by generic discrete log functions, the preferred format being [ord, fa] (t_INT and its factorization).

-GEN qfi_log(GEN a, GEN g, GEN o) given a t_QFI a and assuming that the t_QFI g has order o, compute an integer k such that $a^k = g$.
+GEN qfi_log(GEN a, GEN g, GEN o) given an imaginary t_QFB a and assuming that the t_QFB g has order o, compute an integer k such that $a^k = g$.
 Return cgetg(1, t_VEC) if there are no solutions.
 Uses a generic Pollig-Hellman algorithm, then either Shanks (small o) or Pollard rho (large o) method.
 The order can be given in all formats allowed by generic discrete log functions, the preferred format being [ord, fa] (t_INT and its factorization).

-GEN qfi_Shanks(GEN a, GEN g, long n) given a t_QFI a and assuming that the t_QFI g has (small) order n, compute an integer k such that $a^k = g$.
+GEN qfi_Shanks(GEN a, GEN g, long n) given an imaginary t_QFB a and assuming that the t_QFB g has (small) order n, compute an integer k such that $a^k = g$.
 Return cgetg(1, t_VEC) if there are no solutions.
 Directly uses Shanks algorithm, which is inefficient when n is composite.

-13.3.3.4 Solve, Cornacchia.
+13.3.3.5 Solve, Cornacchia.